 How Can You Reduce Your Closing Costs And Mitigate the Transfer Tax?

-Selling a property in New York City remains exceptionally costly because of the high closing costs.
-Not counting the traditional 6% broker commission, transfer taxes represent sellers’ most considerable closing cost.
+Selling a property in New York City remains exceptionally costly due to high closing costs.
+Not counting the traditional 6% broker commission,

 At NestApple, we offer a full-service listing service for as little as 1%.
 The best NestApple agents will market your property, and you will save tens of thousands of dollars in closing costs by paying a lower commission.